Miltonly/Streets/Scott Boulevard

 What kinds of homes are on Scott Boulevard?

-Scott Boulevard offers a mix of detached homes, townhouses, and a few semis.
-Detached homes dominate the upper end, while townhouses provide more accessible entry points.
+The street offers a mix of detached homes, townhouses, and a few semis, mostly built in the early 2000s.
+Detached homes tend to be larger, while townhouses offer a more affordable entry point.

 Which schools serve Scott Boulevard?

-Public elementary students attend Chris Hadfield or Irma Coulson, both a five-minute drive; Catholic elementary is Guardian Angels, seven minutes.
-Secondary catchment is Elsie MacGill (public) or Bishop P.F.
-Reding (Catholic).
+Public elementary students attend Chris Hadfield Public School or Irma Coulson Public School; Catholic elementary students go to Guardian Angels Catholic Elementary School.
+Secondary students attend Elsie MacGill Secondary School (public) or Bishop P.F.
+Reding Catholic Secondary School.

 How far is Scott Boulevard from Toronto?